DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 ## Findings from user research

-There was confusion around the term ‘equivalent’, as it was for both ‘equivalency tests’, but also to mean an ‘equivalent’ qualification.
+There was confusion around the term ‘equivalent’, as it was used within both ‘equivalency test’ and also ‘GCSE, or equivalent’.
 To improve this, we’ve used the terms ‘GCSE equivalency test’ or ‘equivalent qualification’.

 We learnt that providers handle GCSE equivalency tests differently.
 Some providers run them in-house, others only accept tests from specific third-party companies.
 This meant that we could not use terms like ‘offered’ or ‘accepted’.
-Instead the language refers to considering candidates who need to take the a GCSE equivalency test, with the free text paragraph after giving details.
+Instead the language refers to considering candidates who need to take a GCSE equivalency test, with the free text paragraph after giving details.